UB-Mannheim/vMaBookShelf/README.md

 ## Bug reports

-Please file your bug reports to https://github.com/UB-Mannheim/vMaBookShelf/issues.
+Please send your bug reports to https://github.com/UB-Mannheim/vMaBookShelf/issues.
 Make sure that you are using the latest version of the software before sending a report.